viktorchernev/DescribeCompiler/README.md

 - You can reach me on Viber as well: +359-885-18-05-86

 ## Releases
+* 0.9.3
+* 0.9.2
-* 0.9.1 (Improved templating)
+* 0.9.1
-* 0.9 Initial release (public beta)
+* 0.9

 ## Notes
-* In those first beta releases, we currently only have that one HTML template set for demonstration purposes.
-If you are expecting a big variety of different designs and options - there aren't many yet, so you'd have to [write your own template set](https://github.com/viktorchernev/DescribeCompiler/wiki/DescribeCompiler-templating) - it is very easy, but still I feel the need to mention it, as I don't want anyone to feel misled.
+* We currently have inbuilt translators for HTML and JSON.
+If you need to target other languages, you'd have to [write your own translator] - it is very easy.
 I will give updates here when more templates are available.